Simplicity boils down to two steps: Identify the essential. Eliminate the rest.

 Station 11: Pruning

-Before you start to think you're almost at the end, beware: a lot of hard work must still be done here.
+Before you start to think you're almost at the end, think again.
+A lot of hard work must still be done here, so take a deep breath and allow the time that's needed.
 This is where amateurs become professionals by continuing to refine and perfect the new thing until only the best remains.
-Like the last few laps of a marthon, this station is tiring.
+Like the last few laps of a marathon, this station is tiring.
 You may feel you're just going through the motions forever before that finish line is reached.
 You go as far as you can and then you keep going.
+And that line will be there in the end.

 - What needs to be cut away for the New Thing to be its best?